sodadata/docs/soda/integrate-dbt.md

 pip install -i https://cloud.soda.io soda-dbt
 ```
 2. Obtain a <a href="https://docs.getdbt.com/docs/dbt-cloud/dbt-cloud-api/service-tokens" target="_blank"> dbt Cloud Admin API Service Token</a>.
 3. Add the following configuration in your Soda `configuration.yml` file as in the following example.
-Look for the `account ID` after the word "account" in a dbt Cloud URL.
-For example, `https://cloud.getdbt.com/#/accounts/840923545***/` or head over to your dbtCloud "Account Settings" page.
+Look for the account ID after the word `account` in a dbt Cloud URL.
+For example, `https://cloud.getdbt.com/#/accounts/840923545***/` or navigate to your dbtCloud Account Settings page.
 ```yaml
 dbt_cloud:
   account_id: account_id
   api_token: serviceAccountTokenFromDbt1234
 ```
-**Note:** As of March 1st, 2024, dbtCloud users will be given region-specific access URLs for API connections.
-Since the integration with dbtCloud interacts with dbt's admin API, users may have to specify the base URL of the admin api via the `access_url` property.
-Users will progressively be given an access URL and they can find it in their "Account Settings".
-If users do not provide this in their configuration Soda will default to `"cloud.getdbt.com"`.
-Find out more on dbt's doc on [Access, Regions & IP Addresses](https://docs.getdbt.com/docs/cloud/about-cloud/access-regions-ip-addresses).
-A configuration file with access URL specified will look something like this:
+Note that as of March 1, 2024, dbtCloud users must use region-specific access URLs for API connections.
+Because the Soda integration with dbtCloud interacts with dbt's admin API, users may have to specify the base URL of the admin api via the `access_url` property, as in the example below.
+Find your access URL in your dbtCloud account in Account Settings.
+If you do not provide this in your configuration, Soda defaults to `"cloud.getdbt.com"`.
+Find out more in <a href="https://docs.getdbt.com/docs/cloud/about-cloud/access-regions-ip-addresses" target="_blank">Access, Regions & IP Addresses</a>.
 ```yaml
 dbt_cloud:
   account_id: account_id